Fermin Muguruza: Views on society and politics

-In interviews he has persistently denounced the policies of the Basque, Spanish and French governments and police bodies as well as of Spanish nationalist groups.
-At an international level, Fermin Muguruza holds acute left-wing views that lead him to criticize the U.S. government, corporations and the globalization process, all of which he denounces as imperialistic and homogenizing.
+In interviews he has persistently denounced the policies of the Basque, Spanish and French governments and police bodies, as well as those of Spanish nationalist groups.
+At an international level, Fermin Muguruza holds left-wing views that lead him to criticize the U.S. government, corporations and the globalization process, all of which he denounces as imperialistic and homogenizing.

 In an interview with Freemuse, Muguruza speaks about his experience as a musician under the democracy of today.
 He has performed in concerts where fascists would come to his concerts with bombs, threatening him and his Basque hip-hop music.
 However, he experiences censorship within Spain for his political and social messages, but still performs and makes music, saying "authorities are afraid of my music because it is a tool against ignorance.
 And these authorities want the ignorance so that they can do what they want".

-Musically, he has been inspired by the, in his opinion, oppression of Spain over Basque Country.
+Musically, he has been inspired by what he regards as the oppression of Spain over Basque Country.
 And although most of his lyrics are in Basque, his compositions are a melting pot of different cultures, with a big influence of Jamaican and electronic music (especially drum and bass), which he commonly mixes over Basque instruments.
 In his track "Euskal Herria Jamaika Clash!, Fermin Muguruza mixes Jamaican rhythms with sounds from Basque traditional musical instruments to produce unique musical hybrids that feature Basque heritage and culture.